arcruz0/rlazycartesian/README.md

 ## Example

-Suppose you need a random sample of 1,000 elements from a Cartesian Product of 125M elements. `rlazycartesian` can do this without generating all elements in advance (as `expand.grid()` would do), which is fast and consumes very little RAM---see [Benchmarks](#benchmarks) below.
+Suppose you need a random sample of 1,000 elements from a Cartesian Product of 125M elements. `rlazycartesian` can do this without generating all elements in advance (as `expand.grid()` would do).
+This makes it so that the operation is fast and consumes very little RAM---see [Benchmarks](#benchmarks) below.

 ``` r
 l <- list(x = paste0("x", 1:500, sep = ""),